TerryPan2259/core-periphery-detection/docs/index.md

 Core-periphery structure
 ========================

-Core-periphery structure is a mesoscale structure of networks, where core is a group of densely interconnected nodes, and periphery is a group of sparsely interconnected nodes.
+Core-periphery structure is a mesoscale structure of networks, where a core is a group of densely interconnected nodes, and a periphery is a group of sparsely interconnected nodes.
 The core can be densely interconnected with the periphery or not.
 Core-periphery structure has been found in various empirical networks such as social networks, biological networks and transportation networks [1].
 For example, a political blog network [2] consists of two core-periphery pairs, each of which consists of the blogs sharing the same political agenda [3,4].